hibaabusheach/Hiba-Portfolio/README.md

 # Hiba-Portfolio

-this is a portfolio project.
+This is a portfolio project.
-this project was built using pure HTML5 & CSS3.
+This project was built using pure HTML5 & CSS3.
-this project as the other is fully responsive, so you can use it on mobile such as the desktop.
+This project as the other is fully responsive, so you can use it on mobile such as the desktop.

-if you occurring any problems with this project please let me know, & I will be glad to assist you.
+If you occurring any problems with this project please let me know, & I will be glad to assist you.